i-yam-jeremy/raymarching-playground/README.md

 ## [YouTube Demo](https://www.youtube.com/watch?v=D5bAk9fb6IA)

 The Raymarching Playground uses React and WebGL.
-It features a node-based editor.
 Users can connect nodes to create functions that represent the 3D geometry or the shading.
 The geometry is defined by a signed-distance field.
-The shading uses the Phong illumination model.
 The created object is rendered in real time using raymarching.

 Geometry             |  Shading
 :-------------------------:|:-------------------------: